Treatment support to help your patients get informed and stay on prescribed treatment

-- Comprehensive Web-based resources that help patients manage their condition and meet treatment goals
+Designed to help your patients manage their condition and meet their treatment goals.

 There are limited data on the relative effectiveness of XARELTO® and warfarin in reducing the risk of stroke and systemic embolism when warfarin therapy is well controlled.